mengzaiqiao/mengzaiqiao.github.io/content/project/sella/index.md

 ## Sella: Modeling Self-evolving Collaborative LLM-based Agents

-> This proposal was originally submitted to the 2024 Cooperative AI Foundation (CAIF) but was not selected for funding.
+> This proposal was originally submitted to the 2024 Cooperative AI Foundation (CAIF) and UKRI FLF, but was not selected for funding.
 > However, we remain committed to bringing this project to life.
 Check out my  [Google Scholar](https://scholar.google.com/citations?user=5jJKFVcAAAAJ&hl=en) for my latest research related to this project.

 ### Vision